mrsweaters/mithril-rails/README.md

 Add `gem "mithril_rails"` to your Gemfile.

+You can then add Mithril to your asset manifest files with `//= require mithril`

 ###Development

 This is the first release, more functionality to come, such as generating a scaffold for controllers and views for Mithril-based applications.